Male Contraceptive Gel Works With Monkeys, Human Trials In The Works

 The Huffington Post wrote that there were some other issues in the tests, as three of the rhesus monkeys experienced some adverse side effects.
 The first was a case of the Vasalgel being incorrectly injected into the left vas deferens, thus forcing a vasectomy on the left side and a second gel injection in the right vas deferens.
 A second monkey was found to have a lump with leaking sperm in it – a common vasectomy side effect in humans.
 The third monkey who experienced complications was partially castrated after getting physically aggressive with the other monkeys.
 The researchers believe this was not related to Vasalgel, but rather to “normal breeding season conflicts.”

 Considering those challenges and others, it may take some time before Vasalgel makes it to the mainstream and becomes a commercially-available birth control option.
-The researchers hope to gather more evidence of Vasalgel’s efficacy and get more funding in order to begin tests on human males “within a few years,” BBC News added.
+The researchers hope to gather more evidence of Vasalgel’s efficacy and get more funding to begin tests on human males “within a few years,” BBC News added.
 Provided those tests go well, the scientists will then seek regulatory approval, in hopes of having the male contraceptive gel marketed to consumers.

 [Featured Image by Brennan Linsley/AP Images]